 - Best Windows 11 Features and Changes

-If you don’t want to risk flashing this pre-release software, you can wait until Windows 11 is readily available.
+If you don’t want to risk flashing this pre-release software, you can wait until Windows 11 is readily available as an update or with your next laptop purchase.
 Windows 10 Users would get this upgrade for free.
 Also note that recently Microsoft updated the Windows 10 end of support date to be October 14, 2025.
 Therefore, current Windows 10 users have enough time to postpone the upgrade if they wish so for some reason.

 Windows 11 System Requirements?